Schwartz-Lab-NU/arborStats/README.md

 - Schema from CLI: choose which columns to read and their dtypes (no hard-coding)
 - Smart recompute: --overwrite-all or --new-only
 - Mode control: run both, only flatone, or only arbor stats
+- Swappable stats backend: default flatone flow or a Morphopy-based pipeline
 - Parallelism: -j/--jobs for multiprocessing
 - Robust output layout with per-segment folders and error markers